OmarShawky1/ACU/README.md

 * For the explanation, check [Career Explanation](./ACU-Mind-Map-Explanation.md#career).
 * Anything between quotes means a node in the aforementioned mind map.

-1. Services are carried in:
+* Career Services are carried out in the following places.

 1. life-after-grad channel: For @Students to discuss "Career" except "Problem Solving Training".
+2. *SPECIAL CATEGORY*: For @*Special Roles* to discuss "Career Advancement" and "Discussions".
+3. SUB-COMMUNITIES:
+   1. OS Internships (Name of Community):
+      1. general-osi channel.
+      2. vacancies-osi channel.
+   2. New Grads (Name of Community): CAREER Category.
-   2. CAREER Category:
+4. CAREER Category:
-      1. For @Trusted to discuss "Problem Solving Training", "Profile Review", "Interview Preparation", and "Job Search & Application".
+   1. For @Trusted to discuss "Problem-Solving Training", "Profile Review", "Interview Preparation", and "Job Search & Application".
-      2. Partially for @Students to discuss "Problem Solving Training".
+   2. Partially for @Students to discuss "Problem-Solving Training".
-   3. *SPECIAL CATEGORY*: For @*Special Roles* to discuss "Career Advancement" and "Discussions".
-2. New Grads: Special Group For Jobs Search & Application by teaming with other members who are targeting the same companies.
-   1. They resume-review, practice, prepare, search and apply together.
-This makes job hunting more tailored and efficient.
-   2. Sometimes you can get help from older members who applied for the same companies and roles.
-   3. Consider a group of 10 applying to FAANG.
-On average, you will prepare for an interview with 5 people, who got interviewed before you, leveraging your chances!

 #### Sub-Communities

 * For the explanation, check [Sub-Communities Explanation](./ACU-Mind-Map-Explanation.md#sub-communities).

-To be done...
+They are all carried out in SUB-COMMUNITIES.

 #### Networking